-Here are a few simple ways you can maximize your photo booth business this holiday season.
+Here are 5 simple ways you can maximize your photo booth business this holiday season.

 The holidays are a special time that only come once a year and prospective clients are going to want to know that your services are the right fit for their party.
 Unfortunately, your regular promotional materials for weddings or birthday parties are likely to fall flat with people looking to book a holiday party for their company or family.

 Create something unique for the holidays that will remind people that you are offering a special service that will ultimately make their event unique and memorable.